deanishe/alfred-workflow/docs/index.rst

 ========

 - Catches and logs workflow errors for easier development and support
-- :ref:`"Magic" arguments <magic-arguments>` to help development/debugging
+- :ref:`"Magic" arguments <magic-arguments>` to help development, debugging and management of the workflow
 - :ref:`Auto-saves settings <manual-settings>`
 - Super-simple :ref:`data caching <caching-data>`
 - Fuzzy, :ref:`Alfred-like search/filtering <filtering>` with